 Unless specifically labeled, you can assume that store-bought milk is from grain fed cows.

-What to do about it
+What to do about dairy

 Fermented foods and their benefits

-I have discovered fermented dairy products, which have changed my life and my health.
-These fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
+Fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
 Their popularity had decreased when new forms of food preservation were discovered.